microsoft/vscode-ai-toolkit/playground-remote-inference.md

 # Remote inference in Playground

-Users can chat with external language model in playground.
+Users can chat with remotely hosted language model in playground.

 ## Prerequisites